 The litmus test for any hospital would be group 1.
 This group encompasses the woman with a singleton baby with head down position, uncomplicated pregnancy and who sets into labour spontaneously.
-A CSR in this group is vital as it impacts the woman’s future obstetric career.
+Caesarean Section Rate in this group is vital as it impacts the woman’s future obstetric career.
 We at Fernandez Hospital focus on the first four groups of Robson as these women have never had a caesarean before.
 The distribution of our deliveries into the specific 10 groups is shown below.

 - Blue represents Group 1 - 5 : term, cephalic population

 - Grey represents Group 6 and 7 : breech